klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

      Wicket1             @jacob-baines                          wicket-util:6.23.0, slf4j-api:1.6.4
 ```

-For the Deserialization example provided above, let's suppose we wanted to craft a payload using ysoserial and CommonsCollection7:
+Taking the deserialization example provided above, the reader may try to craft a payload using ysoserial and CommonsCollections7:

 ```bash
 $ ysoserial CommonsCollections7 "cmd /c calc.exe" > ./Serialize/de.ser
 ```

-If you try to open it using the example JAVA file, of course it won't work, showing a `java.lang.ClassNotFoundException: org.apache.commons.collections.map.LazyMap` exception.
-The reason is always the "visibility constraint".
-As this payload uses `CommonsCollections:3.1`, which is not part of standard JAVA SDK, the POP gadgets to build the required chain cannot be found.
-In order to make it work, we should be sure to have this dependency on the application classpath.
+However, if used against the example, the payload won't work, showing a `java.lang.ClassNotFoundException: org.apache.commons.collections.map.LazyMap` exception.
+The reason being the "visibility constraint".
+The payload *CommonsCollection7* uses `CommonsCollections:3.1`, which is not part of the standard JAVA SDK, which means the POP gadgets to build the required chain cannot be found.
+In order to make it work, the reader should ensure to add this dependency to the application classpath.
 A working example, where the `org.apache.commons-collections:3.1` dependency has been added, can be found [here](https://github.com/klezVirus/klezVirus.github.io/tree/master/The_Big_Problem_of_Serialisation/java/Serialize).

-Now that we have a general understanding of the process, let's try to describe the full steps occurring during deserialization in Java using CommonsCollections7.

 Payloads generated with ysoserial share a common structure, which use a Payload Runner using maps to setup the conditions, and a transformer to actually build and run OS commands.

-Let's take a deep look at CommonsCollections7:
+Following the implementation of CommonsCollections7:

 ```java
 public class CommonsCollections7 extends PayloadRunner implements ObjectPayload<Hashtable> {